Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 Android application for controlling **3× built-in RGB LEDs** for 3rd party **Arduino Nano Super Mini** via **USB OTG**.

-The app allows you to set RGB color, global brightness, enable/disable individual LEDs, and send values directly to the board over USB serial communication, which controls the three RGB LEDs on pin `D2`.
+The app allows you to set RGB color, global brightness, enable/disable individual LEDs, and send values directly to the board over USB serial communication, which controls the three RGB LEDs on the pin `D2`.

 ---